-Seeing as the Neveilah of a Tahor animal is not Metamei via eating (as will be clarified in Vayikra 22:8), what is the Torah saying here?
+Seeing as the Neveilah of a Tahor animal is not Metamei one who eats it (as will be clarified in 22:8), what is the Torah saying here?

-Rashi, Ramban (citing Nidah, 42b) and Rashbam (Ibid.): The Torah is teaching us here that the Shi'ur of touching and carrying a Neveilah is a k'Zayis 1 (which is the Shi'ur Achilah).
+Rashi (citing Nidah, 42b): The Torah is teaching us here that the Shi'ur of touching and carrying a Neveilah is a k'Zayis 1 (which is the Shi'ur Achilah).

-How is it possible to eat a piece of Neveilah without touching or carrying it?
+Rashi writes that the Neveilah of a Tahor animal is not Metamei one who eats it.
+How is it possible to eat Neveilah without [becoming Tamei through] touching or carrying it?

-Seeing as someone who carries Neveilah becomes Tamei, why does the Torah see fit to insert someone who merely touches it?
+Seeing as someone who merely touches a Neveilah becomes Tamei (the previous verse), why does the Torah need to teach about one who carries it?

-Having already taught us the Din of touching and carrying a Neveilah (above in Pasuk 24 & 25), why does the Torah repeat it here?
+Having already taught us the Din of touching and carrying a Neveilah (above 24, 25), why does the Torah repeat it here?

-Why does the Torah insert "ha'Ochel mi'Nivlasah, and why here by a Kosher animal?
+Why does the Torah insert "ha'Ochel mi'Nivlasah, and why did it insert it here, regarding a Tahor animal?

-Ramban #1, Moshav Zekenim: To teach us that the Tum'ah is not greater due to the fact that he also ate it - and it mentions it here 1 because one is more likely to 'mistakenly' eat it, bearing in mind that the animal was Shechted.
+Ramban #1, Moshav Zekenim: To teach us that the Tum'ah is not greater due to the fact that he also ate it - and it mentions it here 1 because one is more likely to 'mistakenly' eat it, bearing in mind that the animal was slaughtered.
 2

 Rashi writes that our verse teaches about the Shi'ur of Tum'as Maga and Masa.
 It says here that he is Metamei Begadim.
 This shows that we do not discuss Maga, like it says (about Mei Chatas) in Yuma 14a!